JoshuaEll/AI_Project/README.md

 ### Research Literature Conclusion:

 There exists multiple versions of the preceding methods that have only small differences in how they execute.
 For example in the case of Passive millimeter-wave imaging, with its multiple versions.
 These differences are too small to be worth mentioning.
 In our research we also found methods that were still in research or not released yet.
 Just to mention a few: Acoustic-Based Hard Object Detector that hits the object with an acoustic beam, which then produces a high pitched sound.[3]
 And a method that uses 3D scanning combined with AI to locate hidden objects.[12]

+## Experimental Setup
+We shall use existing training methods to train an AI on a dataset of at least 10,000 images to learn the outline of guns.
+Though we will unfortunately have to use the visible light spectrum for training this AI—since large, free thermal datasets for weapons aren’t available—it will still be sufficient for detecting weapons.
+At this point, we can test the model on a handful of IR images of those people concealing weapons.
+The notebooks in the repository each come with their own setup.
+To run then please use Google Colab.

 ## Model Results: